leonidas-tsaras/javascript/README.md

 javascript
 ==========

-apps with pure javascript
+Apps with pure javascript.
-this a series of javascript apps with pure javascript
+This a series of javascript apps with pure javascript

-all apps are good mainly for educational purposes
+All apps are offered mainly for educational purposes